Late Fees and Penalties

 Late Payment Fee

-A $40 late payment fee may be assessed to all students who have not paid their tuition and fee balance in full, signed up for a University approved Monthly Payment Plan, or have their third-party voucher submitted to Cashiers by the payment deadline.
+A $40 late payment fee may be assessed to all students who have not paid their tuition and fee balance in full, signed up for a University approved Monthly Payment Plan, have pending Financial Aid, or have their third-party voucher submitted to Cashiers by the payment deadline.
 (Details of the payment deadlines can be found HERE.)
 If there is an outstanding balance after financial aid or scholarships have been applied, the student is responsible to pay this amount by the payment deadline to avoid the late payment fee.
 The $40 late payment fee is non-refundable and cannot be waived.

 After the payment deadline, students have until Friday at 4 p.m. the week a student registers or changes classes to avoid the late payment fee.
 Please check your account balance each time you change your schedule.